VinSouzaa/vinsouzaa/README.md

 🔭 During this time, I volunteered for a **scientific initiation project** in **Radio Astronomy** and developed experimental guides to encourage this practice.

-💼 I also completed **two internships** in the fields of **maintenance** and **production of electronic equipment**, gaining hands-on experience in:
-- Preventive and corrective maintenance of electronic equipment.
-- Sensor parameter calibration and verification.
-- Reading and interpreting electrical diagrams.
-- Preparing technical reports.

 ---

 🎓 **Higher Education & Current Studies**